 Pro Tips

-- A full recipe uses a 2 ½ quart casserole dish but as long as it fits in the dish, it will be fine.
-A 9X13 cake pan size will work but be thinner.
-Also, you may need a little more cheese on top.
+- A full recipe uses a 2 ½ quart casserole dish, but it will be fine as long as it fits in the dish.

 - If you feel "goulash" must have more paprika than what is in the seasoning salt, add 1 teaspoon of paprika.